It doesn’t matter how long you’ve lived, or how high up the professional ladder you’ve climbed, the fact is that life is just plain hard sometimes.

 Then, see if you can focus this kind of awareness on other actions throughout your day.

 A friend of mine recently told me that she wishes she had more of her husband’s “Ghandi,” and less of her own “Ronda Rousey.”
 Whenever things go wrong in her life, her initial impulse is to fight against it.
 While she recognizes that this might be the way she’s been conditioned, she also knows this is a pattern she doesn’t want to keep.

 “This initial impulse is like a drug,” she told me.
 “Everything about it feels so right in the moment.
 Reacting to my frustration feels so good. . . for a hot second.
 But when the smoke clears, I’m still left with the problem.
 Nothing has been solved, and most times, everything is worse because I let my emotional reaction run the show.”

 So, what could she do instead?

 In theory, the answer is simple.
 In practice, it requires commitment, determination, and hard work.
 But the return is well worth the effort.

 Here’s the advice I gave her:

-This tool can be such a powerful force for change in your life because often times doing nothing is a much more constructive response than doing something (ANYTHING!) because your impulses have a gun to your head!
+This tool can be a powerful force for change in your life because often doing nothing is a much more constructive response than doing something (ANYTHING!) just to relieve the pressure you’re feeling.